-Students are able to monitor their academic progress through the Blackboard grade center, and may also login through Campus Connect to check on their Early Alert System reports, which summarize grade or absence information.
+Students are able to monitor their academic progress through the Canvas & Blackboard grade centers.
 Final grades will be available at the end of the semester in Campus Connect.

 REPEATING A COURSE

 A course may be repeated at Ranger College or another institution if a student desires to attempt to improve a grade received in a course.
 However, the last grade received will be recognized as the permanent grade.
 When a course is repeated, the first course enrollment will not be included in calculating grade point averages or in calculating total hours for graduation at Ranger College.
 A course that is repeated does not remove the earlier course from the permanent record.